Mental Health Facilities in Georgia

 Emory Healthcare Veterans Program - Atlanta, GA

 Emory Healthcare Veterans Program is a mental health facility in Atlanta, GA, located at 12 Executive Park Drive Ne, 3rd Floor, 30329 zip code.
 Emory Healthcare Veterans Program offers Partial hospitalization/day treatment, Outpatient treatment and Telemedicine/telehealth.
-Emory Healthcare Veterans Program provides Dialectical behavior therapy, Activity therapy and Trauma therapy to Seniors 65 or older, Adults and Young adults.
-Emory Healthcare Veterans Program also supports Active duty military, Persons with post-traumatic stress disorder and Persons with traumatic brain injury.
-Some other services offered by Emory Healthcare Veterans Program include Case management, Diet and exercise counseling and Intensive case management.
+Emory Healthcare Veterans Program provides Cognitive behavioral therapy, Individual psychotherapy and Behavior modification to Adults, Young adults and Seniors 65 or older.
+Emory Healthcare Veterans Program also supports Persons who have experienced trauma, Active duty military and Persons with traumatic brain injury.
+Some other services provided by Emory Healthcare Veterans Program include Intensive case management, Family psychoeducation and Case management.

-Laurel Heights Hospital - Atlanta, GA
+Synaptic Network Inc - Atlanta, GA

 Finding Mental Health Treatment Centers in Georgia